Marvel UK: Expansion: Skingley and Softly era

-In 1974 two new weeklies were added that departed from the usual superhero fare.
+In 1974, two new weeklies were added that departed from the usual superhero fare.
 These were Dracula Lives! and Planet of the Apes, the latter reprinting material from the American black & white Marvel Monster Group brand.
 In 1976 Dracula Lives! was canceled and merged with Planet of the Apes as of issue #88.
 The Apes adventures lasted until 1977, the final months as a co-feature with the Hulk, in MWOM from issue #231.
-The non-superhero launches continued in early 1975 as Savage Sword of Conan was added as a weekly title.
+The non-superhero launches continued in March 1975 as Savage Sword of Conan was added as a weekly title.

-In March 1975, Marvel UK launched a new weekly title called The Super-Heroes (simultaneously with Savage Sword of Conan).
+Concurrently with Savage Sword of Conan, Marvel UK launched a new weekly title called The Super-Heroes.
 Although it originally starred popular characters like the Silver Surfer and the X-Men, The Super-Heroes eventually began reprinting stories starring such obscure characters as Doc Savage, Ant-Man, The Cat, Scarecrow, and Bloodstone.
 Maureen Softly (using her son's name Matt in the credits). replaced Skingley as editor in late 1975.

 Marvel UK's fifth superhero title, also debuting in 1975 (October), was The Titans, which was notable for its use of a "landscape" orientation.
 Although this format allowed two pages of Marvel U.S. artwork to fit onto one (magazine-sized) Marvel UK page, reader reaction was mixed, as it made the text small and often difficult to read.
 The Titans featured well-known characters like Captain America, Captain Marvel, the Sub-Mariner, the Inhumans, and Nick Fury.
+With issue 27 the Fantastic Four were moved over from The Mighty World of Marvel to headline the title.

-The Super-Heroes lasted fifty issues before being canceled in early 1976, at which point it was merged into Spider-Man Comics Weekly (which changed its title to Super Spider-Man with the Super-Heroes).
+The Super-Heroes lasted fifty issues before being canceled in early 1976, at which point it was merged into Spider-Man Comics Weekly, which changed its title to Super Spider-Man with the Super-Heroes.
 At this point, the book also changed orientation to become a landscape-format comic like The Titans.
-The aforementioned Titans title ran 58 issues until late 1976, when it too was canceled.
-Towards the end of its run, the Avengers were moved over from The Mighty World of Marvel to be The Titans lead strip.
-As with The Super-Heroes, with The Titans' cancellation it was merged with the weekly Spider-Man comic (which changed its title again, to Super Spider-Man and the Titans).
+Just six issues before the end of The Titans' run, with issue 58 in November 1976, the Avengers had moved over from The Mighty World of Marvel to be its lead strip so that the Fantastic Four could join the line up of a new comic called Captain Britain.
+As with The Super-Heroes, on The Titans' cancellation it was merged with Spider-Man weekly, becoming Super Spider-Man and the Titans.